javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 Our eyes scan the code vertically.
 Code blocks which span several lines are easier to understand than a long, horizontal instruction set.

-The purpose of the question mark operator `?` is to return one value or another depending on its condition.
+The purpose of the conditional operator `?` is to return one value or another depending on its condition.
 Please use it for exactly that.
-Use `if` when you need to execute different branches of code.
+Use `if..else` when you need to execute a deeply nested code.

+Note :- Sometimes ternary operator is also represented using `? :`.